 2013 Dodge Journey Review

-The 2013 Dodge Journey is powered by a four-cylinder engine and a four-speed automatic transmission.
-Auto writers agree that the base Journey’s performance falls short compared with others in the class.
+The Journey is powered by a four-cylinder engine and a four-speed automatic transmission.
+Test drivers agree that the base Dodge Journey’s performance falls short compared with others in the class.
 They note that the base Journey is underpowered and can’t match the fuel economy estimates of other compact SUVs.
 As a result, most reviewers prefer models that are equipped with a V6 engine and six-speed automatic transmission.
 With the V6, they say that the Journey has ample power for nearly any driving situation.
 While it’s generally not considered as nimble as rivals like the Subaru Forester, most test drivers say that the Journey handles adequately for an SUV.

 - "It might not have the overall space and refinement of some of its competitors, but Journey excels in other key areas.
 Among its strengths are outstanding cargo flexibility, optional built-in child-booster seats, and quiet cabin.
 Combine this with aggressive pricing, and Journey is a compelling package for families of most any size." -- Consumer Guide